-Consists of 16,006,824 shares of common stock and 263,742 shares issuable upon exercise of outstanding options exercisable at or within 60 days of August 7, 2020.
-To the extent the underwriters exercise their option to purchase additional shares, the selling stockholder will provide up to shares of common stock to be sold pursuant to this option.

-Also includes 105,497 RSUs, each of which represents a contingent right to receive one share of common stock.
+- (1) Consists of 16,006,824 shares of common stock and 263,742 shares issuable upon exercise of outstanding options exercisable at or within 60 days of August 7, 2020. - To the extent the underwriters exercise their option to purchase additional shares, the selling stockholder will provide up to 387,000 shares of common stock to be sold pursuant to this option. - (2) Mr. Oringer's ownership includes 105,497 RSUs, each of which represents a contingent right to receive one share of common stock.
 The RSUs will vest only if (i) Mr. Oringer remains continuously employed by the Company until the fifth anniversary of the date of grant (which condition has been satisfied) and (ii) the average 90-day closing price of our common stock equals or exceeds \$161.88 for any 90 consecutive calendar days during the period commencing on the fifth anniversary of the date of grant and ending on the tenth anniversary of the date of grant, inclusive; provided that Mr. Oringer remains continuously employed by the Company until the date of satisfaction of such condition.

-Excludes 527,485 shares issuable upon exercise of stock options, each of which represents a contingent right to receive one share of common stock.
+In addition, Mr Oringer's ownership excludes 527,485 shares issuable upon exercise of stock options, each of which represents a contingent right to receive one share of common stock.
 The stock options will vest only if (i) Mr. Oringer remains continuously employed by the Company until the fifth anniversary of the date of grant (which condition has been satisfied) and (ii) the average 90-day closing price of our common stock equals or exceeds \$161.88 for any 90 consecutive calendar days during the period commencing on the fifth anniversary of the date of grant and ending on the tenth anniversary of the date of grant, inclusive; provided that Mr. Oringer remains continuously employed by the Company until the date of satisfaction of such condition.

-(2) Consists of 18,934 shares of common stock.

-- (3) Consists of 3,575 shares of common stock and 20,775 shares issuable upon exercise of outstanding options exercisable at or within 60 days of August 7, 2020. - (4) Consists of 11,204 shares of common stock. - (5) Consists of 3,539 RSUs that are vested as of August 7, 2020 but will not settle until the earlier of Ms. Bhasin's separation of service from the Company or the date of a change in control of the Company.
+- (3) Consists of 18,934 shares of common stock. - (4) Consists of 3,575 shares of common stock and 20,775 shares issuable upon exercise of outstanding options exercisable at or within 60 days of August 7, 2020. - (5) Consists of 11,204 shares of common stock. - (6) Consists of 3,539 RSUs that are vested as of August 7, 2020 but will not settle until the earlier of Ms. Bhasin's separation of service from the Company or the date of a change in control of the Company. - (7) Consists of 9,528 shares of common stock, 15,300 RSUs that are vested as of August 7, 2020 but will not settle until the earlier of Mr. Epstein's separation of service from the Company or the date of a change in